-The Indirect Cost Management Guidebas is now available from the DSMC Distribution Center faxing a request on official agency letterhead to Jeff Turner, (703) 805-3726, DSN 655-3726.
+he Indirect Cost Management Guidebook is now available from the DSMC Distribution Center by faxing a request on official agency letterhead to Jeff Turner, (703) 805-3726, DSN 655-3726.

-Imited quantity of the guidebook, Program Manager's Tool Kit, used in the Advanced Program Management Course is now available from the DSMC Press by faxing a request on official agency letterhead to Carrie Simpse (703) 805-2917, DSN 655-2917.
+limited quantity of the guidebook, Program Manager's Tool Kit, used in the Advanced Program Management Course, is now available from the DSMC Press by faxing a request on official agency letterhead to Carrie Simpson, (703) 805-2917, DSN 655-2917.